d2l-ai/d2l-en/chapter_computer-vision/neural-style.md

 ## Technique

 The CNN-based style transfer model is shown in :numref:`fig_style_transfer_model`.
 First, we initialize the composite image.
 For example, we can initialize it as the content image.
 This composite image is the only variable that needs to be updated in the style transfer process, i.e., the model parameter to be updated in style transfer.
-Then, we select a pre-trained CNN to extract image features.
+Then, we select a pretrained CNN to extract image features.
 These model parameters do not need to be updated during training.
 The deep CNN uses multiple neural layers that successively extract image features.
 We can select the output of certain layers to use as content features or style features.
-If we use the structure in :numref:`fig_style_transfer_model`, the pre-trained neural network contains three convolutional layers.
+If we use the structure in :numref:`fig_style_transfer_model`, the pretrained neural network contains three convolutional layers.
 The second layer outputs the image content features, while the outputs of the first and third layers are used as style features.
 Next, we use forward propagation (in the direction of the solid lines) to compute the style transfer loss function and backward propagation (in the direction of the dotted lines) to update the model parameter, constantly updating the composite image.
 The loss functions used in style transfer generally have three parts: 1.
 Content loss is used to make the composite image approximate the content image as regards content features.
 2. Style loss is used to make the composite image approximate the style image in terms of style features.
 3. Total variation loss helps reduce the noise in the composite image.
 Finally, after we finish training the model, we output the style transfer model parameters to obtain the final composite image.

 ![CNN-based style transfer process.
 Solid lines show the direction of forward propagation and dotted lines show backward propagation. ](../img/neural-style.svg)
 :label:`fig_style_transfer_model`